-85% of the city’s population changed after WW2 and currently the area is bringing a lot of new blood to the neighbourhood, which is a great challenge as the existing population is partially socially and economically fragile.
+85% of the city’s population changed after WW2.
+The existing population is socially and economically fragile.
 The restoration and rebuilding of the city has created a vibrant environment, which is attracting tourism, capital and young people.

 This is a site for conflicting interests of capital investment and profit, for authenticity and for environmental protection and community interests.
 It is difficult to reconcile these conflicting interests in a traditional planning and decision making structures.
 The former German speaking population has been displaced and replaced by Polish citizens.
 This forced change is an important feature, which is highly present in many ways in the city and in the “identity” of the city.
 It also underlines the need to regenerate a feeling of true ownership and participation in the city as for the first 50 years under the communist regime the new population had little opportunity to engage and participate.

 Visions and aims

 As the birthplace of Solidarity movement, the city has a tradition for social engagement and participation.
 There is a full cultural calendar and many strong cultural, educational institutions.
 The city is now moving on to rediscover “other priorities” which are becoming important e.g. quality of life, democratic structures etc. The vision from many stakeholders (ref.
 SWOT) is to learn from past regeneration and take a more human centred and culturally based approach where balances can be made between urban economic pressure, local community needs, environmental considerations and providing a platform for an innovative and creative community.

 Cultural planning approach